[UPDATED OCTOBER 2023 after the latest ICF changes]

 BOOK A NO-STRINGS GUIDANCE CALL

-You’ve been comparing coaching certification courses, but which one is best for you?
-We highly recommend an ICF accredited course like ours (still the most respected worldwide) but what else is important?
+You’ve decided to an ICF Credential Path is worth it, and have been comparing certifications, but which one is best for you?
+We highly recommend an ICF accredited course like ours but what else is important?

-- If you’re looking for only theoretical academic courses—we’re not for you.
+- If you’re looking for only theoretical academic courses—InnerLifeSkills Master Coach is not for you.

 - If you’re want only surface to-do-list style coaching—we’re not for you.